Follow the links below for questions and information about:

 How can I manage my subscription?

-If you are an NRPLUS member and wish to reach your account page, click the top right LOGIN prompt and login with your NRPLUS credentials (email + password) if you are logged out, or click the top right MY ACCOUNT prompt if you are logged in.
-After clicking MY ACCOUNT, click the red “Customer Care site” link.
+If you are an NRPLUS member and wish to reach your account page, click the top right LOGIN prompt and login with your NRPLUS credentials (email + password) if you are logged out, or click the top right HELLO (YOUR NAME) prompt if you are logged in.
+After clicking HELLO (YOUR NAME), click the red “Customer Care site” link.
 You will be directed to your Customer Care account page, where you can update your address, payment information, password, and more.

 National Review print subscribers can manage their subscriptions by clicking here and following any of the several account-login options.
 After reaching your Customer Care account page, you can report missing or damaged issues; change your delivery address; renew, cancel, or suspend your subscription; update your mailing or payment information; and more.